 During the year ended December 31, 2021, the Bank completed an initial public offering ("IPO") and its Class A voting common shares began trading on the Nasdaq Stock Market in July 2021.
-In December 2021, the Bank exchanged all outstanding shares of Class B non-voting common stock into shares of Class A voting common stock.
-Shortly thereafter, USCB Financial Holdings, Inc. acquired all issued and outstanding shares of the Class A voting common stock of the Bank in connection with the reorganization of the Bank into the holding company form of structure.
-For further information on the IPO and the exchange and redemption of shares, see Note 9 "Stockholders' Equity".
+In December 2021, the Bank exchanged all the outstanding shares of Class B non-voting common stock for shares of Class A voting common stock on a one to five exchange.
+Shortly thereafter, USCB Financial Holdings, Inc. acquired all issued and outstanding shares of Class A voting common stock of the Bank in connection with the reorganization of the Bank into the holding company form of structure.
+For further information on the IPO and the exchange and redemption of shares, see Note 8 "Stockholders' Equity".

-The Company's Consolidated Financial Statements consist of USCB Financial Holdings, Inc. and U.S. Century Bank as of or for the period ended March 31, 2022 and December 31, 2021 compared to only U.S. Century Bank as of or for the period ended March 31, 2021.
+The Company's Consolidated Financial Statements consist of USCB Financial Holdings, Inc. and U.S. Century Bank as of June 30, 2022 and December 31, 2021 and for the three and six month ended June 30, 2022 compared to only U.S. Century Bank as of June 30, 2021 and for the three and six months periods ended June 30, 2021.